ANEKO PRESS ANNOUNCES FOR IMMEDIATE RELEASE:

 - Potential for retelling in a variety of situations and with assorted audiences

 - Memorable life lessons and parables worthy of sharing with family and friends

-Endorsements and five-star ratings have been gratifying assurances that Uncommon Character delivers all of its promises as a rewarding and lasting reader experience.
-The author states he sought a book of this nature for many years, but could not find it; so he wrote it.
-The subtle inspiration behind its creation, as well as woven throughout, was to help others “write their own life-story and then finish well”.
-He shares that the book’s origins were equal parts head and heart.
+Endorsements and five-star ratings are gratifying assurances that Uncommon Character delivers all its promises for a rewarding and lasting reader experience.
+The author states he sought a book of this nature for many years, but could not find it; so he wrote it utilizing equal parts heart, head, and life experience.
+The subtle inspiration behind its creation, as well as woven throughout, was “to help others write their life-stories and then finish well”.

-Copyright 2016 ~ First edition published 2015 as A Storyteller’s Anthology
+Copyright 2020 ~ Originally published in 2015 as A Storyteller’s Anthology

 Book reviews and ratings are welcomed via Amazon.com